khpf88/Lisa-AI-Voice-Assistant/doc/specification.md

 ### VAD Sensitivity Tuning

 Adjusting client-side VAD parameters for optimal speech detection in various environments.
+The application now features dynamic VAD thresholding, which automatically adjusts the energy threshold based on the ambient noise level of the user's environment.
+This results in more reliable speech detection in both quiet and noisy settings.

 ### Error Handling & Robustness